ahakan/elog/README.md

 cmake ..
 make
 ```
-Copy the src file with libelog.a and the inc file to your project library folder and use it!
+Copy src file with libelog.a and inc file to your project library folder and use it!

 ## Usage